hugoallaine/WE4B_Project/README.md

      ```
    - **Important**: Ensure you set up a MySQL user with the appropriate privileges to access the database.

-   - Create a `backend/private.json` file with your credentials as follows:
+   - Create a `backend/private.json` file with your credentials as follows (don't use localhost for db_host, it may not work):
      ```json
      {
          "mailserver": "mail.server.com",